-Candidates will need to contact the ACLS at board@acls-aatc.ca, after which the ACLS will issue the candidate a username, password and link to access the examination site. this information will be provided by an e-mail.
+Candidates will need to contact the ACLS at board@acls-aatc.ca, after which the ACLS will issue the candidate a username, password and link to access the examination site.
+Do not click on this link before the time set with your Invigilator for the start of the exam..
+This information will be provided by an e-mail.
 Upon issuance of the username and password, the candidate has the following 30 days within which to write the examination.